LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

 - [Coding it up...again](#coding-it-up--again)
 - [Well... now what?](#well-now-what)

+---

 ## Motivation
 ### Brute force?
 In this economy?

-In the last post we brute forced our analysis by scanning the whole entire parameter space for areas of high posterior probability.
-Here's a quick recape.
+In the last post, we **brute-forced** our analysis by scanning the whole entire parameter space for areas of high posterior probability.
+Here's a quick **recap**.

-1. We were given some data that I told you was from a straight line with some added gaussian noise
+1. We were given some data that I told you was from a straight line with some added **Gaussian noise**.

     <div style="text-align: center;">
     <img